Super Smash Bros. Brawl

 - In Adventure Mode: The Subspace Emissary, complete the Great Maze stage.

 In addition, after unlocking Sonic, the player will automatically unlock the Shadow the Hedgehog Assist Trophy, who slows down time with Chaos Control for everyone except the player who activated the trophy.
-You also unlock the Green Hill Zone stage to play on.
+A stage based on Green Hill Zone will also be unlocked for play.

 As a fighter